simplcommerce/docs/docs/how-to-add-new-modules.md

 Create controllers, views, service for your module.

-Register your js files by adding them to the SimplCommerce.Module.Core/Views/HomeAdmin/Index.cshtml
+Add a new file call bundleconfig.json and register your javascript, css files

-Register your angular module to the SimplCommerce.Module.Core/wwwroot/admin/admin-app.js
+Register your angular module by adding `GlobalConfiguration.RegisterAngularModule("yourAngularModuleName");` to the ConfigureServices in ModuleInitializer